ProteusMRIgHIFU/BabelBrain/Tests/README.md

 └── ...
 </pre>

-The names of datasets, trajectories, and transducers can be modified in the parameters section in the `conftest.py` file.
+The names of datasets, trajectories, and transducers can be modified in the parameters section in the [conftest.py](conftest.py) file.

-## Further Reading
+# Further Reading
 For more information about pytest and its features, check out the [pytest documentation](https://docs.pytest.org/en/latest/).

+For examples of specific BabelBrain pytests, see [BABELBRAIN_PYTEST](BABELBRAIN_PYTEST.md) file